frappe/frappe_docs/frappe_docs/www/docs/user/en/bench/guides/setup-production.md

 Note:

+- Use `--skip-redis` option if you do not need to generate config to start redis servers. e.g. `bench setup supervisor --skip-redis`

 - For CentOS 7, the extension should be `ini`, thus the command becomes
-- use `--skip-redis` option if you do not need to generate config to start redis servers. e.g. `bench setup supervisor --skip-redis`

 ```
 bench setup supervisor